2020 Nashville bombing: Search for motives

-Investigators searched Warner's home in Nashville after the bombing, and several items were seized, including a computer and a portable storage device.
-Google Street View images of his address appeared to show an RV similar to the one that was used in the bombing.
-Neighbors of the property told WKRN-TV news that they recognized the RV in the image released by police, saying it had sat unused for years until its owner began giving it renewed attention about a month before the bombing, with it disappearing from the property days before the bombing.
+Investigators searched Warner's home in Nashville after the bombing and seized several items, including a computer and a portable storage device.
+Google Street View images of his address appeared to show an RV similar to the one used in the bombing.
+Neighbors of the property told WKRN-TV news that they recognized the RV in the image released by police, saying that it had sat unused for years until Warner began giving it renewed attention about a month before the bombing and that it had disappeared from the property days before the bombing.
 Neighbors called him reclusive and said they never discussed politics or religion with him.

-Warner is also "believed to have spent time hunting for alien life forms in a nearby state park."
-The FBI said that, prior to the bombing, he "sent materials which espoused his viewpoints to several acquaintances throughout the country."
-The packages, which the FBI is investigating, included writings in which he expresses belief in 9/11 conspiracy theories, moon landing conspiracy theories, and the reptilian conspiracy theory.
-He also referenced a UFO conspiracy theory in which space aliens had purportedly begun to attack Earth in September 2011, which was covered up by the media.
+Warner is also "believed to have spent time hunting for alien lifeforms in a nearby state park."
+The FBI said that, before the bombing, he "sent materials which espoused his viewpoints to several acquaintances throughout the country."
+The packages, which the FBI investigated, included writings in which he expresses belief in 9/11 conspiracy theories, moon landing conspiracy theories, and the reptilian conspiracy theory.
+He also referenced a UFO conspiracy theory according to which space aliens had begun to attack earth in 2011, which was covered up by the media.
 He wrote, in part, "Everything is an illusion" and "there is no such thing as death".

-Warner was a former AT&T employee, according to his former girlfriend's lawyer, Jim Roberts.
-"She knew that he harbored some animosity toward AT&T for some bizarre reason.
-He worked there, was familiar with the building and knew what they did there."
+One of the letter's recipients gave Nashville's WTVF NewsChannel 5 a copy but the outlet decided not to publish it in full, to avoid giving Warner "unnecessary notoriety".

-On March 15, 2021, investigators eventually came to the conclusion that Warner had acted alone in the bombing, and that the bombing was not connected to terrorism.
-The bombing was a result of wanting to end his own life, driven by life stresses.
-He was also fueled by paranoia, conspiracy theories, and the deterioration of interpersonal relationships.
-Warner picked the area to make an impact on the city, while also trying to minimize injury.
-The FBI also stated that there was no evidence of Warner wanting to bring social or political change, or that any person or business was specifically targeted.
+On March 15, 2021, investigators concluded that Warner had acted alone and that the bombing was not connected to terrorism.
+The bombing was a result of his wanting to end his life, driven by life stresses.
+He was also fueled by paranoia, conspiracy theories, and the deterioration of his relationships.
+Warner picked the area to make an impact on the city while also trying to minimize injury.
+The FBI also said there was no evidence Warner wanted to bring social or political change, or that any person or business was specifically targeted.

 Aftermath

 Response

 The Nashville Fire Department evacuated the downtown riverfront, and Mayor Cooper issued a curfew for the affected area, which was lifted by December 28.
-The FAA issued a notice declaring a circular area with a radius of 1 nmi, centered around the site of the bombing, as "National Defense Airspace", effective that afternoon and lasting for five days.
-The bombing adversely affected many small business owners operating in the area, who were already dealing with the effects of the COVID-19 pandemic in the state and the aftermath of a tornado that passed through the city in March 2020.
+The FAA issued a notice declaring a circular area with a radius of 1 nmi, centered around the site of the bombing, as "National Defense Airspace", effective that afternoon and lasting five days.
+The bombing adversely affected many small business owners in the area, who were already dealing with the effects of the COVID-19 pandemic in the state and the aftermath of a tornado that passed through the city in March 2020.